octobercms/docs/2.x/backend/forms.md

                 type: text
 ```

-Fields can also make reference to a `fields.yaml` file.
+Pass a string to the `form` option to reference an external yaml file.

 ```yaml
 profile: